streamsets/tutorials/tutorial-1/log_shipping_to_elasticsearch_part2.md

 * Go to its configuration options and click on the *Remove* tab.
 <img style="width:100%;" src="img/field_remover.png">
 * Select the ```/agent``` field, and set Action to 'Remove Listed Fields'.
-You may choose to add multiple fields to this text area.
+You can add other fields into this Text Box to remove fields you don't need.

 ### Setting up for Production
 At this point you can choose to hit Start and get data flowing into ElasticSearch, however for long running pipelines you may want to configure a few alerts to let you know when the status of the pipeline changes.

 #### Setting up Metric Alerts
-  Metric Alerts are a powerful mechanism of notifying users when the pipeline needs attention.
+  Metric Alerts are a powerful mechanism for notifying users when the pipeline needs attention.
 To configure these alerts, click on a blank spot on the canvas and go to the *Rules* tab.
   <img style="width:100%;" src="img/metric_alerts.png">

+  For this excercise lets pick from a preconfigured alert.